Last Updated on September 7, 2023 by Rebecca Lake

-You try to pay what you can towards your debt while still covering basic expenses like housing and food.
-You spend nothing on “fun” and saving money might feel like an unachievable goal.
+You try to pay what you can towards your debt while covering basic expenses like housing and food.
+You spend nothing on “fun” and saving money–forget about it.

 I’ve been there and maybe you’re there right now.
 And let’s face it, it’s depressing.